Cephalopod ink

 Cephalopod ink is a dark-coloured or luminous ink released into water by most species of cephalopod, usually as an escape mechanism.
 All cephalopods, with the exception of the Nautilidae and the Cirrina (deep-sea octopuses), are able to release ink to confuse predators.

 The ink is released from the ink sacs (located between the gills) and is dispersed more widely when its release is accompanied by a jet of water from the siphon.
 Its dark colour is caused by its main constituent, melanin.
 Each species of cephalopod produces slightly differently coloured inks; generally, octopuses produce black ink, squid ink is blue-black, and cuttlefish ink is a shade of brown.

 A number of other aquatic molluscs have similar responses to attack, including the gastropod clade known as sea hares.

 Properties and chemistry

 Cephalopod ink contains a number of chemicals in a variety of different concentrations, depending on the species.
 However, its main constituents are melanin and mucus.
 It can also contain, among others, tyrosinase, dopamine, and L-DOPA, as well as small amounts of free amino acids, including taurine, aspartic acid, glutamic acid, alanine, and lysine.

 Attack protection

-Inking has been shown to protect species of squids against predatory fish attacks, as well during the capture phase as during the consummatory phase, due to visual and chemical effects of the ink releases.
+Inking has been shown to protect species of squids against predatory fish attacks, as well during the capture phase as during the consummatory phase, due to visual and chemical effects of the ink released.